 This, combined with ongoing controversy overseas both within the company, and with other cities effectively banning the service, Uber’s seemingly belligerent approach put regulators offside, which further played into the hands of their emerging competitor in Thailand at the time- Grab.

-Grab themselves entered the market around the same time as Uber.
+Grab themselves entered the market around the same time as Uber did in Asia.
 Their approach however was to be more malleable with its approach to authorities and stakeholders.
 Despite Grab essentially offering a similar service to Uber, they managed not to excessively raise the ire of regulators.

 Sources in the industry contrasted Uber’s ‘smash through’ tactics with Grab’s ‘push out and then pull back’ approach, in what reflected a very ‘Thai’ way of at least appearing to be cooperative with the government.